The Magic Behind Incremental Writing: Spacing and Interleaving

 As mentioned in Three Secret Sauces Behind the Magic of SuperMemo’s Incremental Reading, the magic of Incremental Reading is the spacing effect (essentially letting time pass) and interleaved effect (mixing reading material).
-Side note: Georgios does a better job explaining Incremental Reading in his article The Orange Juice Analogy for Incremental Reading.
-Check it out!

 I believe the magic behind Incremental Writing is more or less the same, so this article is just recycling those ideas to explain Incremental Writing.